Friday, December 23, 2022

 David Lee Roth, et al.

-The judge in Racine County who allegedly threatened a lawyer with contempt for not having his shirt's top button buttoned (see here) has also issued special court-approved drinking mugs, according to this short story in the ABA Journal.
+The judge in Racine County who allegedly threatened a lawyer with contempt for not having his shirt's top button buttoned has also issued special court-approved drinking mugs, according to a short story in the ABA Journal.

 What kind of soft, liberal nonsense is that?
 Any hard-liner worth his salt would prohibit in-court hydration entirely!
 I remember a "professor" at MU Law many years ago when I brought out my plastic water bottle in class.
 He asked, "What are you going to do if you get thirsty in court?
 Pull out a water bottle?"
 I replied, "Um, yes?"